A Combinatorial Characterization of the Critical Itineraries of a Uniform Dynamical System: Introduction

 \section{Introduction}

-The dynamics of a function from the unit interval to itself is a topic with a long and fascinating history.
-Although most results concern continuous functions, there is research, especially in electronics applications, on the dynamics of discontinuous functions \cite{HHG,JB,K,PB,SC}.
-Recently, the dynamics of discontinuous functions have played a role in the study of fractal transformations \cite{Ba,BHV}.
-This paper concerns the dynamics of a piecewise continuous function of the simple form shown in Figure 1.
-More specifically, or
+The dynamics of a function from the unit interval to itself is a topic with a long history.
+While most results concern continuous functions, this paper deals with the dynamics of the archetypal families of discontinuous dynamical systems illustrated in Figure~\ref{fig:Fig1}.
+These discontinuous functions with constant slope, formally defined below, are often chosen as canonical representatives of conjugacy classes of Lorenz maps \cite{Gl,GS,K}.
+The Lorenz maps serve as models for Poincar\'{e} return maps for Lorenz flows~\cite{L} and play a central role in recent work in fractal geometry~\cite{Ba,BHV}.